Dixieland Delight

 "Dixieland Delight" is a song by American country music band Alabama.
-Inspired by a stop sign in Huntsville Alabama taken by songwriter Ronnie Rogers, it was written by Rogers and was released on January 28, 1983, by RCA Nashville Records as the lead single for Alabama's seventh studio album, The Closer You Get....
+Written by Ronnie Rogers, from Tennessee, it was released on January 28, 1983, by RCA Nashville Records as the lead single for Alabama's seventh studio album, The Closer You Get....

 "Dixieland Delight" drew commercial success, peaking at number one on the Billboard Hot Country Songs list amongst the release of the album in April 1983.
 After its release, the song became a college football tradition within Southeastern Conference fanbases, most notably within the fanbase of the Alabama Crimson Tide.

 Background and composition

 "Dixieland Delight" was written by Ronnie Rogers, who previously had hits with various artists.
 Rogers stated that the idea for "Dixieland Delight" came to him while driving on U.S. Route 11W, a rural highway within the state of Tennessee.
 According to Rogers in later interviews, the song is inspired by the town of Leiper's Fork, Tennessee, and a dead-end road that Rogers was driving through that spurred him to write the first lyrics of the song.
 He finished half of the song within the day, and was eventually convinced by a friend of his to complete the song.
 Rogers later completed the song after heading out into the woodlands, inspired by the animals within the area.

 The song officially released on January 28, 1983 as a lead-off single for The Closer You Get..., Alabama's seventh studio album.
 When Alabama recorded the song in 1982 for The Closer You Get..., it differed substantially from the acoustic demo cut by Rogers.
 The song's title refers to the girlfriend of the singer.
 Later in the song, Rogers conjures up images of various forest animals, such as a white-tailed buck deer and a red-tailed hawk, and how they bring peace to him before returning to how the main character plans to become intimate with his girlfriend during their weekend outing, in a truck in a meadow.
 The song picks up the tempo midway through with a fiddle bridge before a reprisal of the refrain.